Thin accretion disk luminosity and its image around rotating black holes in perfect fluid dark matter

 with

 The effective potential is also given by

-where in the absence of perfect fluid dark matter, $\alpha=0$, coincides with that of Kerr black hole.
-Moreover, the innermost stable circular orbit, $r_{\rm isco}$, around the central compact object can be determined from the condition $V_{\rm eff,rr}=0$, which is equivalent to equation
+where in the absence of PFDM, $\alpha=0$, coincides with that of Kerr black hole.
+Moreover, the innermost stable circular orbit, $r_{\rm isco}$, around the central compact object can be determined from the condition $V_{\rm eff,rr}=0$, which leads to